What do I do if the tree emergency is on my property?

 - any other immediate hazard situation on public property or City right-of-way

 What can I expect when I report a tree emergency?

 A dispatcher will send out personnel to respond to the emergency within 24 hours.
-Due to staff limitations, response time may depend on the severity of the emergency.
+Priority response is allocated based on the severity of the emergency.